Blosc/c-blosc2/README_DFRAME_FORMAT.rst

-Blosc2 Extended-Frame Format
+Blosc2 Disperse-Frame Format
 ============================

-Blosc (as of version 2.0.0) has an extended-frame format that allows for the storage of different Blosc data chunks sparse, on-disk.
+Blosc (as of version 2.0.0) has an disperse-frame format that allows for the storage of different Blosc data chunks disperse, on-disk.

-When creating an eframe one must denote the `storage.sequential` as false and provide a name (which will be a directory) in `storage.urlpath` for the eframe to be stored.
-It is recommended to name the directory with the `.b2eframe` extension.
+When creating a dframe one must denote the `storage.sequential` as false and provide a name (which will be a directory) in `storage.urlpath` for the dframe to be stored.
+It is recommended to name the directory with the `.b2dframe` extension.

-An eframe is made up of a frame file and the chunks stored in the same directory on-disk.
+A dframe is made up of a frame file and the chunks stored in the same directory on-disk.
 The frame follows the format described in the `frame format <README_FRAME_FORMAT.rst>`_ document, with the difference that the frame's chunks section is made up only of the index chunk which will have the indexes to each chunk.
 The frame file name is always `chunks.b2frame`.